kendru/learn-cljs/content/section-4/lesson-26-capstone-4-group-chat.md

 _chat/components/app.cljs_

-This application container code is fairly straightforward: we create a basic shell with a couple of DOM nodes then call `render-header` to create and return the DOM necessary for the header.
+This application container code is fairly straightforward: we create a basic shell with a couple of DOM nodes then call `init-header` to create and return the DOM necessary for the header.
 Before this code does anything useful, we will need to create a `learn-cljs.chat.components.header` namespace that exposes the `init-header` function.
 We'll do that now:

 ```clojure
 (ns learn-cljs.chat.components.header